Environmental Health - Outdoor Air/Open Burning

 • Investigate complaints of open burning and initiate enforcement to terminate illegal burning.

-we rely on the Air Quality Index, or AQI.
-This is a nationally uniform index that reports information about common air pollutants, including particles from wildfire smoke.
+The Air Quality Index, or AQI is a nationally uniform index that reports information about common air pollutants, including particles from wildfire smoke.

 This index is updated throughout the day.